MicrosoftDocs/power-automate-docs/articles/ip-address-configuration.md

 description: Learn about IP address configuration, the services that Power Automate connect to, various endpoints, and more.
 author: masisley
 contributors:
+  - nnyarbro
   - v-aangie
   - jpapadimitriou
 ms.subservice: cloud-flow
 ms.topic: conceptual
-ms.date: 04/17/2023
+ms.date: 04/04/24/2024
-ms.author: laumar
+ms.author: nnyarbro
 ms.reviewer: angieandrews
 ---

 # IP address configuration

 The [IP addresses](/connectors/common/outbound-ip-addresses#power-platform) from which Power Automate requests are sent depend on the [region](regions-overview.md) where the [environment](environments-overview-admin.md) that contains the flow is located.
-We don't currently publish FQDNs available for flow scenarios.
+We don't currently publish FQDNs (fully qualified domain names) available for flow scenarios.

-Some calls a cloud flow makes may come from IP addresses that are listed in the [Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-configuration-ip-addresses-and-service-tags) documentation.
+Some calls a cloud flow makes might come from IP addresses that are listed in the [Azure Logic Apps](/azure/logic-apps/logic-apps-limits-and-config#firewall-configuration-ip-addresses-and-service-tags) documentation.
 Some examples of these calls include HTTP or HTTP + OpenAPI.

 You should also consult the [Limits and Configuration](limits-and-config.md) article for a supplemental listing for known IP addresses that Power Automate uses.